 Cut the ribs into manageable sections

-- Using a saw, cut the ribs off the deer into 5-6 inch wide racks.
+- Using a reciprocating saw, cut the ribs off the deer into 5-6 inch wide racks.
 If you took the ribs off in large pieces, you may need to whack them with a cleaver as pictured.
 This takes some practice.

 Trim the fat